-3rd Offense: Up to a five (5) day suspension, possible police contact and student notifies parent.
+3rd Offense: Up to a five (5) day suspension, student notifies parent and possible police contact.

 4th Offense: Up to a ten (10) day suspension, police will be notified, parent conference prior to student returning to school.
 Possible recommendation to Board of Education for expulsion.